james-garner-canonical/charmlibs-pathops/_docs/index.md

 This is the documentation website for Charm Tech's charm library Python packages.

-For guidance on distributing charm libraries as Python packages, check out the {ref}`how to <how-to-python-packages>`.
+For guidance on distributing charm libraries as Python packages, check out the {ref}`how to <how-to-python-package>`.

 ## Pathops